 Inflation can be delivered in many ways, including Dr. Ben Bernanke’s helicopters.
 Frankenmarket is staggering now, making grotesque sounds and starting to get downright mean after having been mostly benevolent for 1.5 years.
 The monster needs more of the juice that created and sustained it.
 The trick will be to figure out how to justify it.

-At this moment, I am trying to figure out which way to look, other than the obvious.Subscribe to NFTRH Premium for your 40-55 page weekly report, interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+At this moment, I am trying to figure out which way to look, other than the obvious.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.